ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 ## Validation Record Owner Name {#name}

-The RECOMMENDED format for a Validation Record's owner name is as application-specific underscore prefix labels.
+The RECOMMENDED format for a Validation Record's owner name is application-specific underscore prefix labels.
 Domain Control Validation Records are constructed by the Application Service Provider by prepending the label "`_<PROVIDER_RELEVANT_NAME>-challenge`" to the domain name being validated (e.g. "\_foo-challenge.example.com").
 The prefix "_" is used to avoid collisions with existing hostnames and to prevent the owner name from being a valid hostname.

 If an Application Service Provider has an application-specific need to have multiple validations for the same label, multiple prefixes can be used, such as "`_<FEATURE>._<PROVIDER_RELEVANT_NAME>-challenge`".